Buddhist councils: Theravada Councils in the Thai tradition

 The Thai Theravada tradition has a different way of counting the history of Buddhist councils and names many other councils besides the ones listed above.
 A common Thai historical source for the early councils is the Saṅgītiyavaṁsa (c.
 1789) by Somdet Wannarat, abbot of Wat Pho.

 The first three councils are the traditional councils in India (1.
 Rājagaha, 2.
 Vesālī, 3.
-Patāliputta).
+Pāṭaliputra).

 The fourth council is seen by the Thai tradition of Buddhist history as having taken place under the reign of King Devānampiyatissa (247–207 BCE), when Buddhism was first brought to Sri Lanka.
 It was supposed to have been held under the presidency of the Venerable Ariṭṭha, the first pupil of the Elder Mahinda.
 This is not usually counted as a council in other traditions, but the Samantapāsādikā does mention a recital at this time.

 The fifth council is that of King Vattagāmanī Abhaya, when the Pali Canon was first put into writing in Sri Lanka in the first century BCE at Āluvihāra under the presidency of Mahātthera Rakkhita.
+This is the same event that other Theravāda traditions refer to as the Fourth Theravāda Council, which has already been discussed above.

 The sixth council, according to the Saṅgītiyavaṁsa, comprises the activities of the Pāli translation of the Sinhalese commentaries, a project that was led by Ācariya Buddhaghosa and involved numerous bhikkhus of the Sri Lankan Mahavihara tradition.

 The seventh council is believed to have taken place during the time of the Sri Lankan king Parākkamabāhu I and presided over by Kassapa Thera in 1176.
 During this council the Atthavaṇṇanā was written, which explains the Pāli translation by Buddhaghosa of the original Sinhalese commentaries.
 Parākkamabāhu also unified the Sri Lankan sangha into one single Theravada community.